koenbuyens/kalirouter/README.md

 $ tshark -i br0 -w ./output.pcap -P
 ```

 Typically, we also want to intercept traffic and thus require a few more ```iptables``` rules that redirect HTTP/1.1 and HTTPS traffic to our intercepting proxy (BurpSuite) rather than the actual server.
-(For other protocols, including HTTP/1.0, refer to [http://www.tldp.org/HOWTO/TransparentProxy-6.html](http://www.tldp.org/HOWTO/TransparentProxy-6.html).)
+For other protocols, including HTTP/1.0, refer to the second method of [http://www.tldp.org/HOWTO/TransparentProxy-6.html](http://www.tldp.org/HOWTO/TransparentProxy-6.html).

 The first rule intercepts tcp packets (```-p tcp```) on ports 80 and 443 (HTTP and HTTPS; ```--dport 80``` and ```--dport 443```) and sends it to BurpSuite (```--to-destination burpip:burp_http_port``` and ```--to-destination burpip:burp_https_port```).
 ```shell
 $ iptables -t nat -A PREROUTING -i br0 -p tcp --dport 80 -j DNAT --to-destination burpip:burp_http_port
 $ iptables -t nat -A PREROUTING -i br0 -p tcp --dport 443 -j DNAT --to-destination burpip:burp_https_port
 ```
-The second rule ensures that the reply gets sent back through the Kali machine, instead of directly to the client that is being monitored (important!).
-The rule uses masquerade as the Kali machine receives a dynamic IP address.
+The second rule ensures that the reply gets sent back through the Kali Linux machine, instead of directly to the client that is being monitored (important!).
+The rule uses masquerade as the Kali Linux machine receives a dynamic IP address.
 ```shell
 $ iptables -t nat -A POSTROUTING -o eth0 -s 172.16.0.0/12 -d burpip -j MASQUERADE
 ```